Join the surgery

 Medication

 We strongly encourage patients to continue to request any repeat medication from their previous practice to prevent them from running out before they can have an appointment with a GP at this surgery.
+The doctors recommend having 1-2 months worth of medication to allow any appointments to be made.

 If this is not possible, emergency prescriptions can be requested via 111, either over the phone or online.